codeaprendiz/learn_fullstack/go/taskset/task_043_race_condition__go_routines/ReadMe.md

     For each goroutine:
     - It reads the value of `counter` into the local variable `v`.
     - It yields its processor time using `runtime.Gosched()`.
 This function allows the Go scheduler to run another goroutine, if any is waiting, making our race condition more pronounced.
+    - The `runtime.Gosched()` function in Go is used to yield the processor, allowing other goroutines to run.
+It's a way to tell the runtime scheduler to pause the current goroutine and give a chance to other goroutines to execute.
+In your code, when `runtime.Gosched()` is called within each goroutine, it signals the scheduler that it can temporarily switch to executing another goroutine.
+This can be useful in programs with concurrent execution where you want to ensure fair use of CPU time among multiple goroutines.
     - It increments the local variable `v`.
     - It writes the value back to the `counter`.
     - It prints the number of active goroutines.